-The extension of these results to broader RAS classes is quite a nontrivial task since it must account for the nonuniformity of the posed resource requests with respect to any single resource type.
-This nonuniformity can give rise to deadlocking situations where the resources that are entangled in the deadlock have a nonzero slack capacity, but yet this capacity is not adequate for satisfying the requests of the deadlocked processes.
+The extension of the above results to broader RAS classes is a quite non-trivial task, since it must account for the nonuniformity of the posed resource requests w.r.t. any single resource type.
+This non-uniformity can give rise to deadlocking situations where the resources that are entangled in the deadlock have a non-zero slack capacity, but yet this capacity is not adequate for satisfying the requests of the deadlocked processes.
 Furthermore, in this more general case, the blocking resources might not be part of a deadlock but of a livelock, where the slack capacity of these resources can be used repetitively to satisfy the requests of other running processes that are not entangled in the deadlock.
-These complications can be effectively circumvented by: 1) extending the notion of empty siphon to that of deadly marked siphon and 2) searching for deadly marked siphons that interpret any
+These complications can be effectively circumvented by (i) extending the notion of empty siphon to that of deadly marked siphon, and (ii) searching for deadly marked siphons that interpret any given RAS deadlock in a "modified" reachability space that is obtained from the original reachability space through a pertinent projection.
+A complete treatment of these developments can be found in [40], [46], [47], while some additional results of a similar nature can be traced in [52], [24], [33].
+All these works also provide accompanying MIP formulations that can function as verification tools for the deadlock freedom of the corresponding RAS classes.